 - Failed back surgery syndrome (unsuccessful previous spinal surgeries)

-- Herniated disk (rupture of a disk in the neck or lower back)
+- Herniated disk (rupture of a disc in the neck or lower back)

-- Spinal stenosis (narrowing of the canal surrounding the spinal cord and/or nerves)
+- Spinal stenosis (narrowing of the canal surrounding the spinal cord and nerves)

 - Radiculopathy (shooting pain down the arm or leg)

 - Degenerative disk disease (deterioration of the disks in the neck or lower back)